So… Your Child is Getting Ready to go into Kindergarten?!

 Bob Books–A Great Way to Begin the Reading Process

-In an earlier post, I talked about the importance of creating word families to begin the actual reading process for the younger children.
+Creating word families helps to start the actual reading process for the younger children.
 These are words such as: (mat, cat, fat), (Ned, fed, red), etc..
 I think you get the picture!